y-sunflower/plotjs/docs/guides/javascript/index.md

 Under the hood, JavaScript is what is used to make the charts interactive.
-But `plotjs` allows anyone to add some more JavaScript for a finer control of what is happening and basically do whatever you want!
+But `plotjs` allows anyone to add some more JavaScript for finer control of what is happening and basically do whatever you want!

 ## Basic example

-Try to click on one of the point in the chart!
+Try to click on one of the points in the chart!

 ```python
 import matplotlib.pyplot as plt